vnyk12345/Zomato-Pareto-Analysis/README.md

 # Zomato-Pareto-Analysis
-I developed a comprehensive project on Excel, creating multiple Dashboard and tables to analyze the data.
-This Pareto Analysis to identify the most common customer complaints and determine which restaurants are underperforming based on customer feedback to improve restaurant service quality and customer satisfaction.
+## Project Objective
+Zomato aims to identify underperforming restaurants and the most common complaint types using Pareto Analysis.
+Based on the results, you will create a performance dashboard that highlights key areas for improvement, helping the company prioritize actions to enhance restaurant performance and customer satisfaction.
+## Dataset Used